State Law Guide · Updated January 2026

 View all states →

-Average South Carolina recovery: $480 · Based on South Carolina Guaranteed Asset Protection Act
+Optional letter only if you act · South Carolina Guaranteed Asset Protection Act

 Disclaimer: This page provides general information about South Carolina consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.